 Bear in mind that in some cases children may tell 'half a truth' to test out how information may be handled by the listener.
-Children can also withdraw disclosures later if they feel things have gotten out of their control.
+Children can also withdraw truthful disclosures/allegations later in the process if they feel things have gotten out of their control.
 Effective communication and relationship building with children will help in these situations.